 Here are just a few:

 - 35 Actionable Tips to Grow Your Medium Blog

 - Tips and tricks for Medium writers

 - 3 Pro Tips to Increase your Audience on Medium

 Like many things in life, showing up is half the battle.
-Jason Zook writes, “Creating consistent content that solves problems for your audience or inspires them to become the best version of themselves they can” can help you grow your audience.
+Jason Zook writes, “Creating consistent content that solves problems for your audience or inspires them to become the best version of themselves can help you grow your audience.”

 Most importantly, share what you know and keep it real.